-The Baptistery ranks among Florence’s oldest buildings, and there is a lot to tell about this spectacular edifice which is directly opposite that another important Florentine landmark: the Duomo.
+The Baptistery ranks among Florence’s oldest buildings, and there is a lot to tell about this spectacular edifice which is directly opposite that other important Florentine landmark: the Duomo.
 Even though you can visit both on the same combination ticket, these are clearly two distinct buildings.
 The Duomo was traditionally under the protection of the Arte della Lana (wool guild), while the Baptistery was administered by the rival Arte di Calimala (cloth and wool merchants guild).
 It is dedicated to Saint John the Baptist – San Giovanni in Italian – who is of course closely connected to the sacrament of baptism and also happens to be the patron saint of Florence.

 To be honest, the early history of the Baptistery is shrouded in mystery.
 It may have been built as early as the late fourth or early fifth century.
 There is no direct evidence to prove this assumption, which is based solely on the Baptistery’s octagonal shape and the presence of Late Antique octagonal baptisteries in other Italian cities, for instance the Orthodox and Arian Baptisteries in Ravenna, which were built before 431 and after 500 respectively.
 We do know that it was Pope Nicholas II (1059-1061) who was responsible for the building that we see today.
-Born Gérard de Bourgogne, Nicholas had been Bishop of Florence until his election as pope and apparently wanted to do something good for the city where he had spent some fifteen years of his life.
+Born Gérard de Bourgogne, Nicholas had been Bishop of Florence until his election as Pope and apparently wanted to do something good for the city where he had spent some fifteen years of his life.
 The Pope had the baptistery restructured or perhaps rebuilt from scratch and consecrated the new building on 6 November 1059.

 The exterior of the Baptistery was decorated with fine white and green marble, which made the structure look like it was entirely made of the precious stone.
-The decorative patterns closely resemble those of the San Miniato al Monte on the other side of the river.
+The decorative patterns closely resemble those of the San Miniato al Monte on the other side of the river Arno.
 The roof was also clad in marble panels, which is somewhat unusual and for instance not seen in the aforementioned baptisteries in Ravenna.
 The lantern topping the roof was presumably added in the second half of the twelfth century.
 It was heavily restored between 1898 and 1907.